International

 Both internationally and in France, the strongest and most competitive themes for the INC remain energy (Japan and Russia), materials (Canada, India, Japan, USA, Russia, etc.), health (India, China, Vietnam, Malaysia) and sustainable development (Singapore, Russia, Japan, Canada).

-Until recently, the ICN's international activities focused mainly on the BRICS countries, especially Brazil, Russia, India and China.
+Until recently, CNRS Chemistry's international activities focused mainly on the BRICS countries, especially Brazil, Russia, India and China.
 Now the Institute's efforts also focus on strengthening relationships with the USA, Canada, Japan and Korea.

 These partnerships are carried out with Universities or foreign academic research organizations and/or with industrial chemical players such as the Solvay group in China in the field of catalysis and in the USA in the field of soft materials and polymers, or with Saint-Gobain in Japan in the field of materials.